imagej/imagej.github.io/_pages/plugins/cover-maker.md

 The plugin was written as a Jython script during the [Madison ImageJ2/Fiji hackathon in January 2011](/events/2011-hackathon-in-madison).
 The heavy lifting is performed using [in lined](/scripting/jython#inline-java-code-inside-jython-the-weaver) Java code snippet courtesy of {% include person id='acardona' %}.
 All the large scale downsampling is done using {% include person id='axtimwalde' %} proper [downsampler](tutorials/downsample). {% include person id='dscho' %} has helped a lot with the Dialog Listeners and will maintain the plugin for posterity.

 BTW, this plugin and its genesis is a great example of the power of Fiji and the hackathons.
-I came to the hackathon not knowing anything about python and with only basic knowledge of Java and the ImageJ code base.
+I came to the hackathon not knowing anything about python and with only basic knowledge of Java and the ImageJ codebase.
 In ten days I had the plugin written, probably driving the Fiji geeks crazy with my constant basic (or downright stupid) questions.
-But the take home message for biologists is - it can be done!
+But the take home message for biologists is: it can be done!

 ## Future work